First tow

 Solo site setup under 10 minutes

 Unhitch, level, stabilizer jacks, galley hatch open, awning deployed, camp chair unfolded.
+The goal is under 10 minutes.
+Haven't timed it in the field yet.

 First trip with someone else